Robert Forde: Career

 Forde took part in two depot laying journeys.
 During the Western Party journey, he was sledge master which was led by Griffith Taylor in 1911.
 The Terra Nova expedition undertook an extensive survey of the Antarctic from 1911–1913.
 Forde and his companions had the responsibility of examining the area around Ross Island and the Polar Plateau.
 This is the reason behind the glacier being called Mount Forde in the Victoria Land.
-Temperatures dropped as low as -62C leaving Forde to return home due to his hand being severely frostbitten.
-By March 1912 Forde was suffering so badly that he was ordered to the Terra Nova by Captain Scott.
+Temperatures dropped as low as -62 °C, leaving Forde to return home due to his hand being severely frostbitten.
+By March 1912, Forde was suffering so badly that he was ordered to the Terra Nova by Captain Scott.
 His hands were saved and he was brought back to New Zealand in April 1912.
 As a result, he did not participate on the final and fatal attempt on the South Pole.
-He was missed deeply by his team.
 Scott's logs of the expedition stated that he missed Forde when he was gone - "no one who could replace him,".
-When he returned home he was able to serve in the Royal Navy at the height of the First World War.
-He served on number of ships.
-He received a promotion to chief petty officer.
-He was assigned to his former ship 'HMS' vivid in October 1913.
+When he returned home, he was able to serve in the Royal Navy at the height of the First World War.
+He served on number of ships and received a promotion to Chief Petty Officer.
+He was assigned to his former ship HMS Vivid in October 1913.
 He survived the war and remained in the Royal Navy until 17 February 1920 when he returned to Cobh, County Cork, where he spent the rest of his life.
-Until his death he wore a glove to protect his hand from the effects of the severe frostbite he had suffered half a century before hand.
+Until his death he wore a glove to protect his hand from the effects of the severe frostbite he had suffered half a century before.